morgankenyon/DeepCreek/content/posts/mixed-feelings.md

 Most people I know of struggle with them.
 I'm definitely no different.

-Do I wish it were different, yet.
+Do I wish it were different, yes.
 But maybe that's not something for me to control at the moment.